Antipurity/sensor-network/docs/ROADMAP.md

 Know what needs to be done, and do it.

 No deleting, only adding (at the end) and keeping track of progress.
+Rephrasing/refinement that spans items is allowed.

 - ✓ Track completion with Unicode characters: ⋯ to-do, ✓ complete, ❌ canceled.